 But, other core muscles are activated as well, such as the oblique (side abs), hip flexors, and lower back muscles.
 These muscles stabilize the torso during motion (stabilizers) and help to execute the movement.

 Other muscles, such as the neck, legs, and chest, are activated, but the effect on them is neglectable.

 A strong core is vital for correct posture and helps to perform better in physical activities.

 Sit ups compared to crunches have a more extended range of motion.
 That means the abdominal muscles stretch longer and have to work harder, which leads to improved power and muscle mass.
 It also helps to build functional strength.

 Versatile and suitable for advanced athletes

 There is a lot of dispute about if sit ups are bad or not.
-(Later I’m going to tell my opinion.)
+(Later I’m going to tell you my opinion.)
 But, if we check out an ab workout of a professional MMA fighter or boxer, this workout is always included.
 Why?
 Because they work!
-This abdominal exercise builds rock-solid midsection that is required for fighting in the ring.
+This abdominal exercise builds a rock-solid midsection that is required for fighting in the ring.
 And the sit up bench is still one of the most beneficial exercise equipment for abs.

 What are the cons of sit ups?